George Pulford: Details of play

 This was the second Open to be played in England after the 1894 event staged at Royal St George's.
 It was also the last Open Championship with no qualifying and no cut.
 88 players entered including 20 amateurs.
 Royal Liverpool was the home club of many of the leading amateurs of the day including John Ball, Jr. and Hilton, both of whom had already won the Championship.
 The great masters of the game—Harry Vardon and J.H.
 Taylor—both played poorly in the tournament shooting scores of 84-80-80-76=320 and 82-80-82-86=330, respectively.
-Taylor's performance was especially dismal as his final round 86 was 3 shots or more worse than all others players in the top 10.
+Taylor's performance was especially dismal, as his final round 86 was 3 shots or more worse than all other players in the top 10.
 Pulford played impressively, and consistently, carding rounds of 80-79-79-79=317 and was rewarded for his excellent play with the handy sum of £10.